dshess/shutdl/README.md

 happened when I changed something major, like running an npm command to update a dependency.
 So **probably** it won't happen.
 Usually, deleting `DIR` and `DATADIR` and starting over gets things rolling again.

+If the code is reproducibly failing with something like `Error: failed to find element matching selector ".pic-img-title"`, then consider adding `page.waitForSelector(the_sel)` on the line before the failing line.
+See photoScraper.scrape(), for an example.